 We firmly believe in providing whole education, but not at the cost of academics.

 The Leadership Curriculum at Indus focuses on self-actualization of the students, helping them value their talent to ultimately unlock their potential.
-Knowledge acquired from the classrooms augment practical understanding.
-The main agenda of the leadership curriculum is connecting the child to the society, to the environment, and most importantly to their self.
+Knowledge acquired from the classrooms to a large extent augment practical understanding.
+The main agenda of the leadership curriculum is go beyond that .
+It is to connect the child to the society, to the environment, and most importantly to their self.

 Leadership is experiential and transformational.
-However, experiences are quite meaningless unless one reflects upon them and draws positive, teachable points of view.
+However, experiences are quite meaningless unless one reflects upon them and learning something from them.
 Reflection is an art and a science.
 At Indus School of Leadership, during their annual leadership camp, students are trained in reflection through outbound activities.

-inspired by their immediate and proximate surroundings.
+At Indus, TED-Ed sessions featuring to I-Lead talks are held, where each child is encouraged to come with an original idea or a story,inspired by their immediate and proximate surroundings.
 This is part of the leadership curriculum from PYP through DP.
-The sessions while focusing on communication skills, also aim at preparing the students with critical competencies such as creativity, critical thinking, and collaboration, among others.
+The sessions while focusing on communication skills, also aim at developing critical competencies among other students.

 Indus Training and Research Institute (ITARI)